CyrilleMesue/cyrillemesue.github.io/_pages/Projects.md

 ![image tooltip here](/images/post2.jpeg)

 This project was part of the teknofest artificial intelligence (AI) for healthcare 2021 competition.
+And I worked under the two man team, AI KNIGHTS, with [Beltus Nkwawir](https://www.linkedin.com/in/beltus/), a computer science master's student as the team leader.

 In this project, the task was to create a deep learning model that can identify areas of the brain that show signs of stroke; ischemic or hemorrhagic strokes, in brain CT  images.
 We built both a classification model to tell if an image has stroke or not, and, a segmentation model to mark pixels in the brain CT scan where the stroke is found.